-Our site is located just beneath the Pilgrims Way on the North Downs, a route used for centuries by Pilgrims travelling to Canterbury.
-Just over 9 acres is planted with Chardonnay, Pinot Noir and Pinot Meunier – our sparkling wine varieties and 4 acres of Ortega - our still wine.
+Westwell is located just beneath the Pilgrims Way on the North Downs in Kent; a route used for centuries by Pilgrims travelling to Canterbury.
+We grow four different varieties - Pinot Meunier, Pinot Noir, Chardonnay and Ortega.

-There are six classified soil geologies on site and each variety and clone has been planted according to its best suited position.
-Chardonnay is situated on shallower chalky soils where flint proportions are highest as well as where it captures the evening sun best.
-The Pinots are on sandy/chalky soil.
-Our Ortega is planted in the sandiest, most sheltered spot to fully develop its fruity aromatic style.
+Our estate boasts an ideal mix of climate, aspect and soil.
+There are six classified soil geologies here; and the varieties have been planted with these in mind.
+Chardonnay is situated on shallower, chalky soils where flint proportions are highest and where it captures the evening sun best.
+The Pinots are on mixed sand / chalk soil, and our Ortega is planted in the sandiest, most sheltered spot of all to fully develop its fruit-forward, aromatic style.

 All our wines are made on-site from fruit grown on our estate.
 This gives us complete control of the full process and ensures an end product that we can be really proud of.